Juan J. Colomina-Almiñana

 - Campus Mail Code: F9200

-Juan J. Colomina received his PhD in Philosophy from the University of La Laguna (Tenerife, Spain) in 2009.
-He is an Assistant Professor at the Department of African and African Diaspora Studies (AADS) and the Center for Mexican American Studies (CMAS), and he is an affiliate of the Department of Philosophy at UT-Austin.
+Juan J. Colomina received his Ph.D. in Philosophy from the University of La Laguna (Tenerife, Spain) in 2009.
+He is an Assistant Professor at the Department of Mexican American and Latina/o Studies (MALS), and an affiliate of the Department of Philosophy.
 His books include Los problemas de las teorías representacionales de la conciencia (Tenerife: Universidad de La Laguna, 2010) and Implicaciones de la teoría de los actos de habla (Madrid: EAE, 2011), and he has coedited (with V. Raga) La filosofía de Richard Rorty (Madrid: Biblioteca Nueva, 2010.)
 He has also published more than fifty articles in several collected books and international journals.
 His research areas of interest focus on the boundaries between Semantics and Pragmatics, Philosophy of Language, Linguistic Anthropology, Philosophy of Mind and Consciousness, Philosophy of Science, and Logic.
 In 2012, he received the Young Researcher Award from the Spanish Society of Logic.
 He is a member of the Research Group for Logic, Language, Epistemology, Mind, and Action (LEMA) at the University of La Laguna in Spain, whose main project is “Points of View and Temporal Structures” (FII2011-24549).

 MAS 309 • Bilingualism In The Americas